-Last Updated on May 27, 2022
+Last Updated on May 14, 2026

-A mortar and pestle are one of the best tools you can have in your kitchen.
+A mortar and pestle is one of the best tools you can have in your kitchen.
 It can be helpful in all kinds of recipes, but it’s instrumental in cooking with spices and making your own spice blends.
 You can use it to grind spices for curries, the aromatic duo of ginger and garlic, and chili peppers for salsa.
 You can make your own homemade spice mixes or use it to mash together sauces and marinades.
 But before you get started pounding ingredients, you need to know how to season a new mortar and pestle.

 Types of Mortar and Pestle